-88 A-G Act s 10.
+98 A-G Act s 10.

-89 A-G Act s 11.
+99 A-G Act s 11.

-90 A-G Act ss 11B and 12.
+100 A-G Act s 11B; s 12.

-91 Brett Goyne and Australian National Audit Office [2015] AICmr 9, where documents in the possession of the Australian National Audit Office were in the 'constructive possession' of the Auditor-General.
+101 Brett Goyne and Australian National Audit Office [2015] AICmr 9, where documents in the possession of the Australian National Audit Office were in the 'constructive possession' of the Auditor-General.

-92 This is supported by the Explanatory Statement, Freedom of Information Bill 2016 (ACT) 3, which relevantly provides: 'Given that the auditor-general is required to make a decision about the publication of information obtained from an agency under the Auditor-General Act 1996 and the information held by the agency will be available from the agency directly it is not necessary for this information to be available from the auditor-general under the FOI scheme.'
+102 See Explanatory Statement, Freedom of Information Bill 2016 (ACT).
+As the auditor-general is required to make a decision about the publication of information obtained from an agency under the A-G Act and the information held is available from the agency directly it is not necessary for this information to be available under the FOI scheme.